Sckathach/subspace-rerouting/README.md

     responses: List[Response]
 ```

-## To type or not to type, that is the eternal question
+## Code structure
-***TLDR;** Code is messy but the main algorithm `ssr/core.py` does not depend on the rest, and should be easily understandable/ reusable.*
+The code is messy but the main algorithm `ssr/core.py` does not depend on the rest, and should be easily understandable/ reusable.

-Coming from the world of typed languages, I was very quickly tempted to make beautiful abstract classes, beautiful generic functions, and to type absolutely all my code.
-However, as was kindly pointed out to me during my first research internship, development is not research.
-And I completely agree with that.
-It's the experiences that are important, not the beauty of the code.
-What's more, I've changed a lot over the last few months, and I'm now convinced that excellent code is **short**, **simple** and **understandable**.

-However, after 2000 lines of untyped, classless python, I've realised that I just can't keep coding in this mess.
-So I've taken the time to type everything, without getting too fancy.
-The result is a bit messy, but at least Ruff is happy, and I get proper autocompletions.

-To keep it readable, I've made sure that my main algorithm can be summed up in one script (`ssr/core.py`), with no dependencies on the rest of my work, so that it can be easily reused.
-For the rest, I advise you to rewrite an implementation that suits your needs instead of trying to copy and paste one of mine.

-If you want to understand/ reuse something other than `ssr/core.py`, take a look at the notebook `reproduce_experiments/using_lens.ipynb`.
+Other experiments rely on a custom `Lens` class, with lots of helpers.
 I've drawn up a dependency graph to help you see things more clearly:
 ![dependency graph](/assets/graph.svg)

 ## Trouble shooting